Create Workspaces, Projects, Users and Roles

 Click OK after you finish.
 The new user will display on the Users page.

-user-managerto create four users that will be used in other tutorials.
+Repeat the previous steps to create other users that will be used in other tutorials.

 - To log out, click your username in the upper-right corner and select Log Out.